roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

+===

- ****** The Baby Carriage Tales Ch.
-03 ****** byJust_Plain_Bob© I hit the Safeway on my way home from work and picked up some stuff that I never thought I would ever buy.
+I hit the Safeway on my way home from work and picked up some stuff that I never thought I would ever buy.
 Baby oil, baby powder, and diapers - Huggies and Pampers (I couldn't decide which was better so I got both) - and some baby bottles and formula.
 I wanted to be prepared for the next time I had a baby to deal with.
 When I got home I saw a great looking pair of legs sticking out in front of one of the deck chairs.
 Because of the high back I couldn't tell who it was so I put the coffee on and when it was ready I poured it into a carafe and put it on a tray with two cups, cream and sugar and went out to see who my visitor might be.

  As the door opened a head looked around the chair and I saw that it was Sandy.
 As I set the tray down on the table in front of her she looked up at me and said, "Is it safe to drink this time?"
 I poured myself a cup from the carafe and took a sip, "Life is just a series of taking chances sweetie.
 I might be drugging myself to drug you, you'll never know unless you have a sip."
 She looked at me for several seconds and then she poured herself a cup, added cream and took a sip.
 She set the cup down and looked at me for several more seconds.